There is a lot of speculation out there about IT jobs salary

 I recommend using Glassdoor, Payscale and LinkedIn to estimate your potential salaries.
 Glassdoor and LinkedIn are great swiss army knife type tools.
 Payscale provides great in-depth information.

-Lets start with an entry level IT job
+Lets start with entry level IT jobs salary

 To make things simple, I’m going to use a help desk job in New York City and Ontario as an example.
 I picked something I know would be easy to find.
 Remember that salaries differ from place to place.
 What I will show you is how to find information for yourself and you can use any location and job title.